Porsche 911 coupe review

 Porsche also offers a soft-top 911 Cabriolet and a 911 Targa model; we've reviewed both separately.

-In corners, the 911’s quick, responsive and communicative steering inspires confidence, as does its excellent chassis, especially when fitted with optional Porsche Dynamic Chassis Control (PDCC) and Porsche Active Suspension Management (PASM).
+As should be expected, even the entry-level Porsche 911 is fantastic to drive.
+The engine has plenty of power at low revs, while the excellent new eight-speed PDK dual-clutch gearbox offers near-instantaneous gearchanges via the steering wheel-mounted paddles.
+In corners, the 911’s quick, responsive and communicative steering inspires confidence, as does its excellent suspension, especially when fitted with optional Porsche Dynamic Chassis Control (PDCC) and Porsche Active Suspension Management (PASM).
 Testing the car on track, we found that the 911 felt genuinely and effortlessly fast – impressive given that even high-performance road cars can so often feel slow in such a setting.

-The Porsche 911’s interior is fitting of a car with a starting price north of £80k.
+The Porsche 911’s interior is fitting of a car with a starting price of around £90k.
 There’s huge scope for personalisation, with a number of leather and trim colour options, while build and material quality are excellent.
 Porsche’s latest infotainment system dominates the otherwise minimalist dashboard and is easy to use, boasting Apple CarPlay, DAB radio, sat nav and Porsche Connect Plus app support as standard.
 A 132-litre luggage area is located under the bonnet and there’s space behind the front seats if the rears aren’t occupied – the 911 isn’t the last word in practicality, but it’s still usable every day.

 The Porsche 911 has a history of sitting at the very top of its class and the newest model is no exception.
 Rivals like the Audi R8 and Jaguar F-Type may be more exciting to look at or cheaper to buy respectively, but the 911 is a highly evolved, high-quality product that thrills its driver like no other, all while offering space for two and their luggage.